This chapter of the user guide discusses the Rose utilities for controlling and monitoring Rose/cylc suites.

 suite.rc file using cylc validate

-.
-The --no-strict
+--strict.
+The --no-strict option

 can be used to switch off the --strict

-option to cylc validate
+option to cylc validate.

 Once the suite.rc file has been

-validated, rose suite-run
+validated, rose suite-run will invoke

-, cylc restart
+cylc run, cylc restart or

-.
+cylc reload.
 For run and restart mode, if

 the hosts setting in the